-In this paper we study the planar case ($n=2$).
+In this paper we mainly work in the plane ($n=2$).
 Then Theorem~\ref{t:venieri} gives the sharp estimate $\dim B=2$ but it is not clear what happens if we also allow tangent lines.
 One might expect that still we should get that the dimension of B be 2 unless some individual lines cover too big a part of $A$.
 This will turn out to be wrong.
 First we study the case when we use only tangent lines.
-We construct (Theorem~\ref{Tbinc}) a strictly convex function $F:[0,1]\to\R$ such that the union of its tangent lines and one sided tangent lines has Hausdorff dimension $1$.
-Note that strict convexity implies that every tangent line or one sided tangent line intersects the graph of $F$ in a single point.
-Recall that although a convex function does not have to be differentiable everywhere, it is differentiable almost everywhere and the one sided derivatives exist everywhere (if we also allow $\pm\infty$), so the one sided tangent lines exist everywhere, thus the tangent lines and one sided tangent lines cover the whole graph of $F$.
+We construct (Theorem~\ref{Tbinc}) a strictly convex function $F:[0,1]\to\R$ such that the union of its tangent lines and one-sided tangent lines has Hausdorff dimension $1$.
+Note that strict convexity implies that every tangent line or one-sided tangent line intersects the graph of $F$ in a single point.
+Recall that although a convex function does not have to be differentiable everywhere, it is differentiable almost everywhere and the one-sided derivatives exist everywhere (if we also allow $\pm\infty$), so the one-sided tangent lines exist everywhere, thus the tangent lines and one-sided tangent lines cover the whole graph of $F$.
 We also prove (Theorem~\ref{TC1}) that there exists no such construction if we require differentiability everywhere: the union of the tangent lines of a differentiable function has always Hausdorff dimension $2$ unless the function is linear.

 And what if we allow both tangent and non-tangent lines?
 We show (Theorem~\ref{TCantc}) that in this case even continuous differentiability is not enough to exclude very small covers: we construct a strictly convex $\C^1$ function such that its graph can be covered with lines such that the union of the lines has Hausdorff dimension $1$.
 Finally, we give necessary conditions about the smoothness of the curve that guarantee that the union of the covering lines has Hausdorff dimension $2$.